Altolamprologus compressiceps

 Altolamprologus compressiceps is a species of fish in the family Cichlidae.
 It is endemic to the shallow rocky areas of Lake Tanganyika.
 It is not considered threatened by the IUCN.

 Description

-It is physically similar to its close relative A. calvus, though it is deeper-bodied and has a shorter snout.
+A. compressiceps are close relatives to A. calvus and can be distinguished by their shorter jaws and turned up snout.
+Calvus have a long sloping face, less distinct bars, and more distinct spots.

 Several local variants exist, and some may prove to be distinct species or subspecies.
 Some examples include: